 Burglary is ordinarily a probationable offense, which means that if a person is convicted of burglary, the judge can sentence the defendant to probation rather than prison.
 However, if a person has a prior conviction for burglary, the judge cannot grant probation and must sentence the defendant to prison.

-I have successfully represented many individuals charged with burglary.
+As a Las Vegas criminal defense lawyer, I have successfully represented many individuals charged with burglary.
 If you have been charged with burglary, contact me immediately.